Scaffolding Frequently Asked Questions FAQs

 Scaffolding in construction refers to a temporary structure used to provide access and support for workers and materials during building, repair, or maintenance tasks.
 It enables safe and efficient work at elevated heights.

-Scaffolding in OSHA (Occupational Safety and Health Administration) regulations refers to the standards and guidelines established to ensure the safe use of scaffolding in the workplace.
+Scaffolding is regulated by OSHA (Occupational Safety and Health Administration).
+These standards and guidelines are established to ensure the safe use of scaffolding in the workplace.
 OSHA sets requirements for design, assembly, and maintenance to protect workers from falls and accidents.

 How High Can You Go Before You Need Scaffolding?